CodingMilitia/Blog/content/speaking.md

 permalink: /speaking/
 ---

-Some public presentations I've had the opportunity of doing:
+Some public presentations I've had the opportunity of doing over the years.

 {{% speaking-entry
     title="OOPs, I did it again"